mvysny/mvysny.github.io/_posts/2022-9-27-networking-lenovo-t14s-sucks.md

 [  592.336478] iwlwifi 0000:03:00.0: WRT: Collecting data: ini trigger 4 fired (delay=0ms).
 [  592.336488] ieee80211 phy0: Hardware restart was requested
 ```

+Workaround is to upgrade your access point.
+This only happens when I create an access point
+on my phone, with WiFi 5 or lower.
+Enable Wifi 6 in your phone.

+## Conclusion

 It's so fucking irritating, piece of crap, avoid.